-The maximum number of directors that shall sit on the Board at any given time is [ ].
-A board meeting must have a minimum of [ ] directors present during a board meeting for a quorum to be true financial position of the company. achieved.
+The maximum number of directors that shall sit on the Board at any given time is stated in an organisation's constitution.
+A board meeting must have a minimum of directors present during a board meeting for a quorum to be achieved.
+A board meeting should not proceed (or continue) without a quorum being present.